Tackle Business Trips Alcohol-Free

 Plane Trip Alcohol-Free

-How to Tackle the Airport, Hotel, Networking Meetings, and FOMO – Gracefully Alcohol-Free
+Tips and Tools to Tackle the Airport, Hotel, Networking Meetings, and FOMO – Gracefully Alcohol-Free

 1. Maneuvering the Airport Alcohol-Free

 Obviously, start by staying out of the airport bar.
 Go to the bookstore and magazine stand and buy the paperback that calls out to you, or pick up a celebrity magazine and look at photos of buff celebs.
-Grab a Woman’s Health and start planning your next marathon
+Grab a Woman’s Health and start planning your next marathon.

 Not drinking in the airport will make your plane trip pass more smoothly.
-You will not have to constantly get up and pee after sitting in the airport bar downing gin and tonics.
+You will not have to constantly get up and pee after sitting in the airport bar, downing gin and tonics.
 You will not be as dehydrated from the airplane when you get to your destination.
-You will arrive oh so much more alert and your irritation at the overall dehumanizing effect of the airport security experience will dissipate more quickly.
+You will arrive oh so much more alert, and your irritation at the overall dehumanizing effect of the airport security experience will dissipate more quickly.

-2. If you can live on an expense account order room service.
+2. If you can live on an expense account, order room service.

 Walking